 All tables should be called out in the text.

 Clicking on a figure allows you to upload a file for your figure and other simple operations relating to figures.
 Figure files should be prepared according to the Notes for Authors.
 A set of guidelines for preparing figures is also available.
 Up to three figures are allowed and an example of the content of each figure required is also given.
 The caption should be edited to fit the figure you upload.
 Figures should be called out in the text as appropriate.

 A list of references cited in the text should be included and arranged alphabetically.

-If your article is a structural communication, you must supply the PDB/NDB deposition code, the name of your structure and a PDB validation report for each structure reported.
+If your article reports a structure, you must supply the PDB/NDB deposition code, the name of your structure and a PDB validation report for each structure reported.
 Authors are strongly encouraged to upload the refined coordinates and the structure factor amplitudes including phases for review purposes.

 Saving and viewing files

 You should save your work frequently in case of internet problems and you can use the `Save as' button to rename your article.

 Clicking on the `PDF' button allows you to view your article as a PDF file.
 When you start to submit your article a review PDF file will be generated and you should check this before you continue with the submission.